Features

 I spent the first four years of my career practicing in a boutique law firm focused exclusively in business law.
 My entrepreneurial spirit then lead me to launch my own practice.

 My practice is not similar to traditional law firms.
 I am fully aware that today’s entrepreneur requires legal advice and services in a flexible and timely manner, the whole within a precise budgetary framework.
-It’s with this in mind that I provide innovative legal services in sync with my clients’ needs and resources.
-My goal is not to impress you with a centennial history or with complex and outdated legal jargon, but to offer fast, modern, focused and efficient legal solutions.
+It’s with this in mind that I advise entrepreneurs, shareholders and privately held businesses on acquisitions, sales, corporate reorganizations, shareholder arrangements and strategic transactions.

 Education